Why grocery music matters more than operators think

 - Support a steady shopping pace instead of pushing the room into stress

-- Make the store feel organised, current, and brand-right
+- Make the store feel organized, current, and brand-right

 - Leave enough space for staff announcements and customer questions